mxber2022/IPC_Encode_DataHack/README.md

 The project is structured as follows:

-- `data`: This directory contains datasets and information about various subnets.

-- `subnet-explorer`: The main Subnet Explorer application source code.
+- `Subnet`: The main Subnet Explorer application source code.

 - `nft-smart-contract`: The NFT smart contract source code and deployment instructions.

-- `docs`: Documentation and user guides for the Subnet Explorer tool.

-- `CONTRIBUTING.md`: Guidelines on how to contribute to this project.

 ## Contributing